gabriwl165/python-web-framework/README.md

         self.loop.create_task(method_handler(request))
 ```

-`dispatch` is going to handle the request, and see if there's any route if the current url that was send from the client.
+`dispatch` will handle the request and check if there’s a route matching the URL sent by the client.
-After find it, it's going to see if there's a method to handle for that specific HTTP method (e.g. GET, POST, PUT).
+If a matching route is found, it will then determine if there’s a method available to handle the specific HTTP method (e.g., GET, POST, PUT).
+Once identified, a task will be created in the event loop to run the corresponding method.
-After this we are going to create a task in the event loop to run the method for us, but take a look, now our `Router` class is required to receive the event loop as a instance parameter, so we need to change our `Server` class again:
+Note that our `Router` class now requires the event loop as an instance parameter, so we’ll need to modify our `Server` class accordingly

 ```python
 class Server(asyncio.Protocol):